National Culture and the Value Implications of Corporate Social Responsibility

 96 Pages Posted: 8 Oct 2018

 We examine why corporate social responsibility (CSR) practices vary across countries and firms, and the value implications of such variation.
-Using Thomson Reuters’ ASSET4 database on the CSR practices of 4,279 firms from 49 countries over 2003–2015 and employing a hierarchical linear model, we find that the national cultural dimension of individualism is positively associated with firm-level CSR practices.
-We further find that income inequality at the country level and board diversity and corporate transparency at the firm level link individualism to CSR practices.
-Moreover, both between and within countries, we find a positive association between firm-level CSR practices and firm value, with three firm-level channels — cash flow, cash flow variability, and cost of equity — linking CSR practices to firm value.
-Finally, we find that the positive association between firm-level CSR practices and firm value is stronger in more individualistic countries.
+We find individualism is positively associated with firm-level CSR practices, with one country-level channel—income inequality—and two firm-level channels—board diversity and corporate transparency—linking individualism to CSR.
+Both between and within countries, we find a positive association between firm-level CSR practices and value, with three firm-level channels—cash flow, cash flow variability, and cost of equity—linking CSR practices to firm value.
+The positive association between firm-level CSR practices and value is stronger in more individualistic countries.

 JEL Classification: G18; G31; G32